Tandemz/tandemz.io/src/pages/posts/why-dark-patterns-creep-into-ux-designers-toolkits.md

 As designers, we aim to solve our users’ problems.
 But we also know not to take every user feedback at face value.
 We constantly have to analyse them in order to turn them into relevant, actionable insights and needs.
 But sometimes we just turn user needs into excuses for bad behaviour.

 For instance, in 2016 Microsoft tricked their users into updating their Windows version to Windows 10.
-On their update pop up window, they changed the behaviour of the X button from “Close and reject the update” to “Yes, please update” - a textbook example of the [bait and switch](https://www.darkpatterns.org/types-of-dark-pattern/bait-and-switch "Bait&Switch") Dark Pattern.
+On their update pop up window, they changed the behaviour of the X button from “Close and reject the update” to “Yes, please update” - a textbook example of the [bait and switch](https://www.darkpatterns.org/types-of-dark-pattern/bait-and-switch "Bait&Switch") dark pattern.
 When confronted, Microsoft stated: “With the free Windows 10 upgrade offer ending on 29 July, we want to help people upgrade to the best version of Windows.”
 Microsoft had decided that their users would be happy to have a free and better Windows, and wouldn’t mind not having a say in this.

 ![](/images/Screenshot 2020-01-17 at 15.22.15.png)

 And if we go back to my first example of Typeform’s pricing page, I can totally imagine the designers saying “ Our users want to save money.
-It would be too bad if they didn’t know that the Pro plan can be the same price as the Essentials plan”, and as a result introducing a Dark Pattern in their page.
+It would be too bad if they didn’t know that the Pro plan can be the same price as the Essentials plan”, and as a result introducing a dark pattern in their page.

-So as you see, turning to the Dark side is an insidious thing.
+So as you see, turning to the dark side is an insidious thing.
 It happens without us noticing it, slowly led there by our habits, our industry standards, and overconfidence.
 We end up losing sight of what truly makes for a good experience

 ### **How to stay clean**

-To avoid turning to the Dark Side - even unknowingly - learning to recognise Dark Patterns is a start, but it's not enough.
-Designers should adopt a mindset that will never lead them to Dark Patterns in the first place.
+To avoid turning to the dark side - even unknowingly - learning to recognise dark patterns is a start, but it's not enough.
+Designers should adopt a mindset that will never lead them to Dark patterns in the first place.
 Here are 4 questions that will help you make sure that you steer clear from evil doing.

 #### **Question #1 - Why am I doing this?**